Holly Rowe Announces She Is No Longer in Remission from Skin Cancer

 According to the AP's report, Rowe will have amino therapy every 21 days but will continue to work.

 "I recently had five days in a row off," she noted.
 "That's a long stretch.
 I was a mess, I was sitting around thinking about having cancer.
 It's ridiculous.
-I've got to stay busy or I'll go crazy.
+I've got to stay busy, or I'll go crazy.
 This is the world's best therapy.
 Every single day I'm working, I'm absorbed in other people.
 Somebody wins.
 I need to see people winning and fighting through adversity.
 That helps me so much."